ConorOSullivan/msan622/homework5/README.md

 Customization:
 - Shortened and formatted month names
 - Used color brewer to choose color scale
+- Gray out years that aren't selected
+- Removed grid lines and tick marks
+- Used white background

-Data-ink ratio: This plot has a lower data-ink ratio than the area plot.
-It however shows the year-on-year seasonality that certain months have better than the area plot.
-For instance, by looking at the intensity of the color green in each year, we can see that there are more deaths in the colder months.
+Data-ink ratio: This plot has a higher data-ink ratio than the area plot.
+It shows the year-on-year seasonality that certain months have better than the area plot does.
+For instance, the colder months of the year exhibit a higher total death rate per month than the summer months.
+This can be seen to be true year after year.
 Lie factor: There is a lie factor of 1 in this plot.
 No misrepresenation of the numbers here.
 Data density: This plot is also moderately data-dense.
 Here we can only see total deaths, but the months are easier to distinguish than the area plot before, so we get some explanatory power out of that fact.

-I had very tough time selecting colors for this plot.
-On one hand, it seems like the color should just be a gradient going from white at 0, to a single intense color at our max value of 4500.
-This however made it hard to distinguish between the months, as most of the months see about ~2000 deaths.
-I decided to stick with a two color shift, with the white color centered at our halfway point, 2000.
+It wasn't easy to display when the seatbelt law came into effect, so I left that part out, resulting in less data density than before.